 By constructively engaging with religious pluralism in education, outreach, and scholarship we are shaping a new relationship among Christians, Jews, and Muslims in the Baltimore area, and modeling a new conversation that affirms and values religious diversity in America.

 Since its founding in 1987, the ICJS has developed and offered distinctive educational programs for clergy, religious leaders and communities, and the general public.
 More recently the work of the ICJS has expanded to include equipping and training primary and secondary school teachers on how to increase religious literacy and facilitate interreligious encounters in the classroom.
 Additionally, the ICJS convenes interreligious conversations among Baltimore’s non-profit and civic leaders about justice and the common good, through our public Imagining Justice in Baltimore initiative and our Justice Leaders Fellowship.

-The ICJS is an independent, educational, and charitable 501(c)(3) organization.
+The ICJS is a 501(c)(3) charitable organization.

 We build learning communities where religious difference becomes a powerful force for good.